 The batch mismatch could steer attacker-controlled input into a post query where WordPress 7.0.1 handled one scalar exclusion value differently from the array form.
 The value reached a SQL list without the integer normalization the query expected.

 At first, that injection appeared boxed in.
 WordPress often optimizes post queries by selecting IDs, casting them to integers, and loading complete rows separately.
-An injected row would lose everything interesting before PHP saw it.
-We recorded that as an honest interim boundary: SQL influence and post rendering were real, but the transition to persistent authority was still missing.
+We initially hypothesized that a fabricated row could enter the in-request post cache, then retracted the claim when runtime tracing showed the observed query selected IDs and reloaded real rows.
+SQL influence and post rendering were real, but the transition to an attacker-shaped PHP object was not yet proved.

 We reopened the result because the source did not support treating that optimization as an invariant.
 Reading the query code revealed that split-query mode was conditional.
-Under a different public query shape, WordPress selected complete post rows.
-Runtime observation then confirmed that a fabricated post object could enter PHP, occupy the application cache, and reach content rendering without first becoming a database row.
+The first full-row probe still failed because the generated query’s ordering was incompatible with the projection.
+A valid public query shape removed that ordering without changing the target or relying on a database write.
+Runtime observation then confirmed that a fabricated 23-column post object could enter PHP, occupy the application cache, and reach content rendering without first becoming a database row.

 This was the first turning point.
 The useful capability was not simply “SQL injection.”
 It was temporary control over an application object that trusted core code would later read.